How to Make Your Container Garden Thrive in the Heat

 While most gardeners understand the importance of watering and fertilizing plants, it may seem out of place to say that mulch may be a key missing factor to your container garden.
 You may have questioned the importance of the mulch covers included with every EarthBox® gardening system, but those little caps play a significant role in the success of your garden—we can't stress this enough!

-Besides keeping weeds out of the EarthBox®, the mulch cover locks in moisture and essential nutrients.
+Besides keeping weeds out of your garden box planter, the mulch cover locks in moisture and essential nutrients.
 They are also reversible, which is great for summer crops—if your peak season temperatures usually remain steadily over 85° F, then set your EarthBox® up with the white side of the mulch cover facing out.
 This will help prevent tender, young transplants from cooking in the sun as the season progresses and days get hotter.

 Thunderstorms are also common during the summer, dumping heavy rain as they pass through.
-While rain is usually welcomed by gardeners, it can be detrimental to plants in an EarthBox® without the mulch cover.
+While rain is usually welcomed by gardeners, it can be detrimental to plants in a gardening container without a mulch cover.
 Heavy rain can easily wash the fertilizer away, leaving your plants without enough nutrients to grow.

-Remember to always use the mulch cover—it’s added insurance for your garden!
+Remember to always use the mulch cover on your container garden—it’s added insurance for your garden!

 3. Location is Key

 One of the great things about container gardening is you have more control over the placement of your garden.
 If you notice any sunny or shady areas on your property changing, fear not!
-All you have to do is move your EarthBox® containers to a more suitable location.
-Since the Ready-to-Grow Kit includes casters, you can roll your plants to the best locations without breaking your back!
+All you have to do is move your boxes for gardening to a more suitable location.
+Since the Ready-to-Grow garden vegetable box garden kit includes casters, you can roll your plants to the best locations without breaking your back!

-Depending on the type of plants you are growing, you can move them to separate areas of your yard or home to ensure they grow properly:
+Depending on the type of plants you are growing, you can move the gardening containers to separate areas of your yard or home to ensure they grow properly: